US Senate backs repeal of 'zombie' Iraq war authorizations, 20 years after invasion | Politics

 US Senate backs repeal of 'zombie' Iraq war authorizations, 20 years after invasion

-The Democrat-led Senate voted 66-30 in favor of legislation to repeal the 1991 and 2002 Authorizations for the Use of Military Force, or AUMFs, well above the 51-vote majority needed to pass the measure that would formally end the Gulf and Iraq wars.
-To become law, the repeal of the two AUMFs must still pass the Republican-led House of Representatives, where its prospects are less certain.
+The Democratic-led Senate voted 66-30 in favor of legislation to repeal the 1991 and 2002 Authorizations for the Use of Military Force, or AUMFs, a bipartisan majority well above the 51 votes needed to pass the measure that would formally end the Gulf and Iraq wars.
+To become law, the repeal of the two Iraq AUMFs must still pass the Republican-led House of Representatives, where Speaker Kevin McCarthy signaled support but told a news conference last week the matter should first be reviewed by a House committee, not go straight to a floor vote.

-The U.S. Senate backed legislation on Wednesday to repeal two decades-old authorizations for past wars in Iraq, as Congress pushes to reassert its role in deciding whether to send troops into combat 20 years after the last invasion.
-The Democrat-led Senate voted 66-30 in favor of legislation to repeal the 1991 and 2002 Authorizations for the Use of Military Force, or AUMFs, well above the 51-vote majority needed to pass the measure that would formally end the Gulf and Iraq wars.
+The U.S. Senate easily passed legislation on Wednesday to repeal two decades-old authorizations for past wars in Iraq, as Congress pushes to reassert its role in deciding whether to send troops into combat 20 years after the last invasion.
+The Democratic-led Senate voted 66-30 in favor of legislation to repeal the 1991 and 2002 Authorizations for the Use of Military Force, or AUMFs, a bipartisan majority well above the 51 votes needed to pass the measure that would formally end the Gulf and Iraq wars.

-To become law, the repeal of the two AUMFs must still pass the Republican-led House of Representatives, where its prospects are less certain.
-All of the votes against repeal in the Senate were from Republicans and the party's leader in the chamber, Mitch McConnell, issued a statement opposing it.
-President Joe Biden has said he will sign the measure if it reaches his desk.
+To become law, the repeal of the two Iraq AUMFs must still pass the Republican-led House of Representatives, where Speaker Kevin McCarthy signaled support but told a news conference last week the matter should first be reviewed by a House committee, not go straight to a floor vote.
+President Joe Biden has said he will sign the measure if it passes both the Senate and House and reaches his desk.

-Twenty years after the March 2003 U.S. invasion that toppled Iraq's Saddam Hussein, the vote was a historic step away from a war that killed hundreds of thousands of Iraqis and thousands of Americans, complicated policy in the Middle East and bitterly divided U.S. politics.
-Supporters of repeal also said it recognized that Iraq is no longer an adversary, but has become a U.S. security partner.
+Twenty years after the March 2003 U.S. invasion that toppled Iraq's Saddam Hussein, the vote was a historic, if symbolic, step away from a war that killed hundreds of thousands of Iraqis and thousands of Americans, complicated policy in the Middle East and bitterly divided U.S. politics.
+Supporters of repeal also said it recognized that Iraq is no longer an adversary but has become a U.S. security partner.

 The resolution also would repeal the Gulf War AUMF approved in 1991 after Saddam's Iraq invaded Kuwait.
 The Iraq AUMFs have been labeled "zombie" authorizations because they never expire but their original purpose no longer applies.